DLR-RM/stable-baselines3/docs/guide/algos.md

 Completely reproducible results are not guaranteed across PyTorch releases or different platforms.
 Furthermore, results need not be reproducible between CPU and GPU executions, even when using identical seeds.

-In order to make computations deterministics, on your specific problem on one specific platform, you need to pass a `seed` argument at the creation of a model.
+In order to make computations deterministic for your specific problem on one specific platform, you need to pass a `seed` argument at the creation of a model.
 If you pass an environment to the model using `set_env()`, then you also need to seed the environment first.